diodonfrost/ansible-role-logrotate/README.md

 [![Ansible Galaxy](https://img.shields.io/badge/galaxy-diodonfrost.logrotate-660198.svg)](https://galaxy.ansible.com/diodonfrost/logrotate)
 [![Build Status](https://travis-ci.org/diodonfrost/ansible-role-logrotate.svg?branch=master)](https://travis-ci.org/diodonfrost/ansible-role-logrotate)

-This role provide compliance for install and setup logroate on your target host.
+This role provide compliance for install and setup logrotate on your target host.

 ## Requirements

 This role was developed using Ansible 2.4 Backwards compatibility is not guaranteed.
-Use `ansible-galaxy install diodonfrost.logroate` to install the role on your system.
+Use `ansible-galaxy install diodonfrost.logrotate` to install the role on your system.

 Supported platforms: